phax/ph-css/README.md

   * v6.0.0 - work in progress
     * Extracted base class `AbstractHasTopLevelRules` for type-safe access of top-level rules (#39)
     * Updated to ph-commons 9.0.0
+    * Extended API to more easily access the CSS declaration expression string (#43)
   * v5.0.4 - 2017-04-06
     * Improved special identifier handling in expressions (#38)
     * Added support for css-grid spec with new "line-name" syntax element